gvwilson/fiction/iffy/index.md

 "And if no is your final answer,
 I'll respect that and take my business elsewhere.
 But!"
-He held up a hand to forestall another explosion.
+He held up a hand to forestall another outburst.
 "What if I could do more than just pay for my passage?"

 Uncle Jack snorted.